YashKashyap0605/ChorBazaar/README.md

 Because of limited space of 512MB I have not allowed the images to appear in the all products section .

-I will also add the logout feature to the Site and many more.
+I will also add the logout feature talong with many other features. :) :)

 This project is open to PR's and Suggestions :)